Overview of the Aid Process

 Students borrowing from the Federal Loan programs are required to complete an Entrance Counseling session prior to receiving their first loan disbursement.
 They must also complete a Master Promissory Note (MPN).
 Students are required to complete Exit Counseling when leaving Meridian University (graduating, withdrawing, or dropping below half-time registration).

 The loan counseling sessions are intended to inform the student of his/her rights and responsibilities as a student loan borrower as well as about student loan indebtedness.
-The MPN E-Sign (Master Promissory Note) is an electronic signature via which the student is agreeing to borrowing the loan(s).
+The MPN E-Sign (Master Promissory Note) is an electronic signature via which the student is agreeing to borrow the loan(s).
 Loans will not process to a student’s account until the necessary steps are completed.
 Students are responsible for tuition payments on the applicable due dates if they have not completed the Entrance Counseling Session and the MPN.
 Financial Awareness Counseling Tool (FACT).

 Cost of Attendance